SublimeApple/dave.-/content/posts/visualizing-data.md

 pp.dropna(inplace=True)
 ```

-We then created our first plot which allows the visitor to select the countries they are interested in and see how many companies have been opened the selected jurisdiction during the given year range.
+We then created our first plot which allows the visitor to select the countries they are interested in and see how many companies have been opened in the selected jurisdictions during the given year range.
 Anecdotally, we found the peaks and drops correspond with global tax crackdowns or scandals.
 The purpose of the tool is to be used as an exploratory tool.

 ![](/img/panama_jurisdiction.png)